 METRINKO: I cut my hair.
 Everything was wonderful then.
 And I was able to start using Turkish again.
-Sitting in an office surrounded by Turkish FSNs, it was great - because I never used it in the ambassador's office.
+Sitting in an office surrounded by Turkish FSNs, it was great-because I never used it in the ambassador's office.
 No one ever used it.
 We had to deal in English all the time.

-Q: Why don't we talk a bit about what does a GSO do?
+Q: Why don't we talk a bit about what a GSO does?